What are the ways that cannabis can help with period pain?

 The Canna Pain Bar is made with 50 mg THC for a stronger pain relief experience.
 It’s also enriched with the kinds of warming oils we mentioned – it’s got camphor, eucalyptol, cajeput, peppermint, and arnica.

 You can consider using a bath bomb for full blown relaxation of your uterine muscles.
-Add essential oils to the bath to make it even more warming!
+We recommend the 100mg CBD Lullaby Bath Bloom for a completely relaxing sensory experience.

 Which ways do you use cannabis to treat period pain?
 What are your own tried and tested recipes?
 We’d love to hear from you in the comments!